reflexcameras/reflexcamera/usermanual.md

 ##### WiFi receive mode iOS hotspot
 On your iPhone create a hotspot.

-You will need to change the SSID to REFLEX and the password to REFLEXREFLEX
+You will need to change the  SSID to `REFLEX` and the password to `REFLEXREFLEX`

-To change the iPhone personal hotspot SSID you need to change the name of your phone, unfortunately, there is no other way to do this on iOS.
-In the iPhone settings menu go to -> `General` -> `About` -> `Name` -> and change the name to `REFLEX`
+To change the iPhone personal hotspot SSID you need to change the name of your phone - unfortunately there is no other way to do this on iOS.
+To do this head to the iPhone settings menu go to -> `Settings` -> `General` -> `About` -> `Name` -> and change the name to `REFLEX`
 To change the personal hotspot password go to `Personal Hotspot` -> `Wi-Fi Password` and change the hotspot password to `REFLEXREFLEX`
-Turn on `Allow others to join`
-Turn on `Maximise compatibility`
+Turn on `Settings` -> `Personal Hotspot` -> `Allow others to join` Turn on `Settings` -> `Personal Hotspot` -> `Maximise compatibility`

 Restart iPhone.
-If it is turned off in the setings turn back on `Allow others to join`
+The hotspot may have automatically turned off during the reboot, if so turn back on using `Settings` -> `Personal Hotspot` -> `Allow others to join`

-Power up the REFLEX camera, if in WiFi mode it should connect to the iPhone hotspot
+Power up the REFLEX camera, if in WiFi mode it will now connect to the iPhone hotspot.

-*Optionally connect your mac to this hotspot*
+*Optionally connect your mac to this hotspot*.

-Find the hostname of the REFLEX camera (printed in REFLEX lid)
+Find the hostname of the REFLEX camera (printed in REFLEX lid).

 Open a webpage on Chrome and type in this hostname followed by :5000, into the search bar web i.e. 'http://REFLEX0000.local:5000' - replace 0000 with the number printed inside the camera lid.

-You should now see the **Reflex settings webpage**
+You should now see the **Reflex settings webpage**.

 ![iOS Hotspot Settings](/img/usermanual/iOSHotspot.png)